vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 9. The Hoover Dam (also called Boulder Dam) on the Colorado River is rated at 2.08 GW when the flow is at its maximum rate of 1,280 m3/s.
 How high is the reservoir if the efficiency of the installation is 90%?
 10. A dam 50 meters high is constructed on a river and is delivering 180 MW at some moment in time.
 What is the flow rate of water, in cubic meters per second, if the facility converts gravitational potential energy into electricity at 90% efficiency?
 11. A hydroelectric facility is built to deliver a peak power of 1 GW, which it manages to do for three months of the year during the spring snow-melt.
 But for three months in summer, it drops to 700 MW, then 500 MW for three months in fall.
 In winter, it drops way down to 200 MW for three months.
 Using the concept of the capacity factor (Definition 11.2.1), what is the annual average capacity factor for this facility?
-The result emphasizes how weak gravi- tational potential energy is.
+The result emphasizes how weak gravitational potential energy is.
-The result emphasizes how weak gravi- tational potential energy is.
+The result emphasizes how weak gravitational potential energy is.
 Hint: the energy density in MJ per kg is a property of the gasoline.
 36... using variables/symbols
 37: Pretend all the water is at this height.
 38: Assume 100% conversion efficiency for mathematical convenience.
 39: ... cube root of volume
-40: For comparison, a large nuclear re- actor typically produces about 1 GW of electrical power.
+40: For comparison, a large nuclear reactor typically produces about 1 GW of electrical power.
-This stepwise behavior is not exactly real- istic, but need not be to apply the concept correctly.
+This stepwise behavior is not exactly realistic, but need not be to apply the concept correctly.

 12. While the Chief Joseph Dam on the Columbia River can generate as much as 2.62 GW (2.62 x $10^{9}$ W) of power at full flow, the river does not always run at full flow.
 The average annual production is 10.7 TWh per year (10.7 x $10^{12}$ Wh/yr).
 What is the capacity factor of the dam: the amount delivered vs. the amount if running at 100% capacity the whole year?
 13. The Robert Moses Niagara dam in New York is rated at 2,429 MW41 and has a high capacity factor of 0.633.
 How many kWh does it produce in an average day, and how many homes would this serve at the national average of 30 kWh/day?
 14. The Robert Moses Niagara dam from Problem 13 is 30 m high.
 What is the peak flow rate, in m3/s, if it can produce full capacity power (2.43 GW electrical output) while converting gravitational potential energy to electricity at 90% efficiency?
 15. It takes 2,250 J to evaporate each gram of water, while only taking about 330 J to raise the temperature of water from room temperature to the boiling point.
 If it takes 10 minutes to bring a pot of water from room temperature to boiling, how much additional time will it take to boil off (evaporate) all the water if injecting energy at the same rate the whole time?
-16. Starting at 44,000 TW of solar input to the hydrologic cycle, par- allel the development in Section 11.2.1 by computing the power remaining at each stage42 if, for each gram of water:
+16. Starting at 44,000 TW of solar input to the hydrologic cycle, parallel the development in Section 11.2.1 by computing the power remaining at each stage42 if, for each gram of water:
 a) water is evaporated and lifted to 5 km height;4
 .43
 b) 30% of the water falls on land where collection is possible; c) the typical land height is 800 m;